 Q&A: Judge Jenny Rivera

-Q: What do you want to achieve on the court?
+Q: What drew you to the bench?